Mbed-TLS/mbedtls/docs/psa-transition.md

 The PSA Crypto API may use accelerator drivers.
 In this case any options controlling the driver behavior are driver-specific.

+### Alternative implementations (`MBEDTLS_xxx_ALT` options)

+In the Mbed TLS legacy interface, you can replace some cryptographic primitives and modes by an alternative implementation, by enabling configuration options of the form `MBEDTLS_xxx_ALT` and linking with your own implementation of the affected function or module.
+Alternative implementations remain supported in Mbed TLS 3.x even if the application code uses the PSA API.
+However, they will be removed from the next version of the library.

+The corresponding PSA feature is accelerator drivers.
+To implement an accelerator driver, see the [PSA cryptoprocessor driver example and guide](https://github.com/Mbed-TLS/mbedtls/blob/development/docs/psa-driver-example-and-guide.md).
+In an application that uses both the legacy interface and the PSA interface for the same mechanism, only some algorithms support calling a PSA driver from the legacy interface.
+See the [Guide to driver-only builds](https://github.com/Mbed-TLS/mbedtls/blob/development/docs/driver-only-builds.md) for more information.

 ### Self-tests

 There is currently [no PSA equivalent to the self-tests](https://github.com/Mbed-TLS/mbedtls/issues/7781) enabled by `MBEDTLS_SELF_TEST`.